 The process of plant development starts right from germination under favourable environmental conditions.

 Generally, plant growth is indeterminate as they retain their capacity to grow throughout their lives because of the presence of meristems.
-The growth of plants is however measurable through parameters such as – dry weight, increase in fresh weight, length, area, volume, cell number etc.
+The growth of plants is, however measurable through parameters such as – dry weight, increase in fresh weight, length, area, volume, cell number etc.

 The period of plant growth is categorized into three phases – meristematic, elongation and maturation.

-Growth rate can be determined quantitatively in 2 ways – absolute growth rate and relative growth rate.
+The growth rate can be determined quantitatively in 2 ways – absolute growth rate and relative growth rate.